 C) Because people in our community are coming from so many different backgrounds, it's impossible to create services that are the perfect fit for everyone.
 We may use too much Hebrew, not enough Hebrew, the "wrong" tunes, etc. -- whatever the case, please forgive us and go with the flow.
 You have our permission to be on any page you like, to bring your own favorite prayerbook, to get up and check out a different offering, etc. -- whatever it takes to make this communal experience the right personal fit for you.

-Why is the cost for non-partners so high?
-(Or, common variations on this theme include: What if I am only coming for Yom Kippur?
-What about for children - do I need to pay for them too?
-What if I just want to come check it out, want to bring a guest, etc.?)
-We recognize that the requested registration amount of $180/person may seem like a lot.
+We recognize that the requested registration amount of $250/person may seem like a lot.
 In truth, this amount reflects the real costs of the infrastructure Kavana needs to be able to offer our holiday services and programs (think: providing rabbis, administrative support, multiple spaces, prayerbooks, educators, etc.) -- and as a non-profit organization, we are simply aiming to cover our costs.
 Kavana partners pay less at the High Holidays because their annual contributions already help to cover our operating costs.
 Ultimately, we hope that everyone who wants to can participate in Kavana's High Holiday experience.
 We would much rather have you attend (and bring your parents/friends/neighbors) than pass up the opportunity because you are concerned about the cost!
 We hope that you will consider paying the "fair share"/requested amount if you are able; this is the time of year to be generous and communal-minded, and it is your support that allows us to keep our services and programs open to the community.
 But, if the requested amount feels too daunting for whatever reason, please think about what you can afford and enter that amount on the registration form.
 (We don't need to get into the details of your finances, and we trust you to figure out an appropriate amount for you.)

 On any given day, you might find Rachel meeting with new partners, preparing for life- cycle events, teaching Torah, pondering next year’s budget, or trying to keep her inbox below 1000 new messages!
 She also enjoys leading spirited prayer services and believes in the role of Judaism in working toward the principles of justice and service.
 Rachel co-founded Kavana in 2006 with Suzi LeVine, and since then has received national recognition and awards for her work.
 She is a native of Charleston and was ordained by the Jewish Theological Seminary.